yormy/tripwire-laravel/docs/v1/support-me.md

 Ask yourself, could you or your development staff develop this level of tested code and features within 4 hours of their time.
 If not, please support me by donating 100 Euro (or more) for my time and effort.
 This will allow me to continue working on this project and make it even better for you.

-If you are a sole developer, without employing people or making money with your code, just use this package as you see fit.
+If you are a sole developer, without employing people or making money with your code, just use this package as you see fit, and 'donate' with your feedback and getting the word out
 But if you have a paid product/service or if you are paying developers (freelance or a salary), please consider me paying only a fraction of the development costs.

 As I said, I am not a company, just a sole developer wanting to make great things, so I could really use your financial support.